Marketing Discriminates in Customer Selection

 Marketing Contributes to Environmental Waste

 In recent years one of the loudest complaints voiced against marketing concerns its impact on the environment.
 Those critical of marketing’s effect on the environment point to such issues as:

 - the use of excessive, non-biodegradable packaging (e.g., use of plastics, placing small products in large packages, etc.)

-- the continual development of resource consuming products (e.g., construction of new buildings, golf courses, shopping malls, etc.)
+- the continual development of resource consuming products (e.g., construction of new buildings, shopping centers, etc.)

 - the proliferation of unsightly and wasteful methods of promotions (e.g., outdoor billboards, direct mail, etc.).

 Marketers have begun to respond to these concerns by introducing “green marketing” campaigns that are not only intended to appease critics but also take advantage of potential business opportunities.
 For example, auto makers see opportunity by creating new fuel efficient hybrid vehicles, the demand for which has accelerated in the last few years.
-Also, certain retailers are finding financial opportunity and promotional value by asserting their marketing muscle to encourage customers to become more environmentally responsible.
-This can be seen with retailers, such as Wal-Mart, that are shifting its inventory of light bulbs from standard incandescent types to more efficient fluorescent products.
-It is expected that as environmental activism gains political clout and more consumer support, marketers will see even more opportunity to market environmentally friendly products.
+Also, awareness of environmental issues can be seen in other marketing and business decisions, such as those that focus on reducing an organization’s carbon footprint.
+It is expected that, as environmental activism gains political clout and more consumer support, marketers will see even more opportunity to market environmentally-friendly products.